larsbirger/A-Norwegian-tinkerer-s-guide-to-digital-shenanigans/configure-connections-with-networkd.md

 based on [this page](https://www.xmodulo.com/switch-from-networkmanager-to-systemd-networkd.html)

+- **Note:** networkd does not have a Gui as of 23.12.2024. if you use the Gui as your personal computer, it is not recommended to use networkd unless it can give you this functionality.

 To configure network devices with systemd-networkd, you must specify configuration information in text files with **.network** extension.

 These network configuration files are then stored and loaded from `/etc/systemd/network`.